prat345/senior-project-django/README.md

 part of senior project

 A web application built for interactive dashboard visualizing data from autonomous vehicle testing.
 Users can view the summarized and individual test data and search for incident video with the provided filter.
-Also, user can create test log by filling in forms and edit or delete the data.
+Also, users can create test log by filling in forms and edit or delete the data.

 ![dashboard](static/images/p2.png)